Victoria’s Secret Angel Romee Strijd Bares Chest & Drives Fans Wild

 The geotag said the stunner was spending time in the Turks and Caicos Islands, where it appears she has been for the past couple of days.

-Some of the model’s fans many simply replied with fire emoji, while others took a moment to tell Strijd what they thought of the steamy snap.
+Some of the model’s fans simply replied with fire emoji, while others took a moment to tell Strijd what they thought of the steamy snap.

 “This is fire,” one fan wrote.